diverger/gh-magic-matrix/snake/README.md

 outputs: |
   dist/snake.svg?color_snake=#ef4444,#f97316,#eab308,#22c55e&color_shift_mode=on-eat
 ```
-- Colors shift only when the snake eats a colored (non-empty) contribution cell
+- Colors shift from head to tail only when the snake eats a colored (non-empty) contribution cell
 - Links color changes to actual contribution consumption
 - More subtle and contribution-focused animation

 **Available Modes:**
 - `none` (default): Static colors - each segment keeps its assigned color
-- `every-step`: Shift colors on every grid movement
+- `every-step`: Shift colors from head to tail on every grid movement
-- `on-eat`: Shift colors only when eating colored cells
+- `on-eat`: Shift colors from head to tail only when eating colored cells

 **Dark Mode Support:**
 ```yaml